rodrigopires01/AWS-Cloud/Project/EC2/inova.pt/wazuh.inova.pt.md

 ---

-## You're done, your www.inova.pt instance is fully configurated!
+## You're done, your wazuh.inova.pt instance is fully configurated!